Dirac Wave Functions of Positive Energy with Arbitrarily Small Position Uncertainty: Claims and Arguments for a Positive Minimal Size

 \subsection{Pair Production}

 When $\sigma_x$ is much smaller than the Compton wave length

 then the Heisenberg uncertainty relation should entail that the momentum uncertainty $\sigma_p$ is much larger than $\hbar/2\lambda_C = mc/4\pi$, and thus that much of the energy available is greater than $2mc^2$, which would be enough for the production of an electron--positron pair.
-While this does not prove any mathematical relation, it seems to indicate a physical reason why it might be impossible to make $\psi\in\Hilbert_+$ much narrower than $\lambda_C$ \cite[p.~193]{Hei2nd}: because when we try to do this, the quantum state will not remain a 1-particle state.
+While this does not prove any mathematical relation, it seems to indicate a physical reason why it might be impossible to make $\psi\in\Hilbert_+$ much narrower than $\lambda_C$ \cite[p.~193]{Hei2nd}: because when we try to do this, the quantum state will not remain a 1-particle state.\footnote{{This is related to the fact that in quantum electrodynamics, 1-electron states of negative energy get transformed into 1-positron states of positive energy (e.g., \cite[Ch.~10]{Thaller_1992}).
+Furthermore, it seems correct that if we physically force an electron to have $\sigma_x\ll \lambda_C$, then pair production should occur, so that the 1-particle Dirac equation is no longer applicable; but this is distinct from the mathematical fact expressed by Theorem~\ref{thm:1}.}}